Code-Institute-Submissions/Redo-Second-Milesone-project/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want the user to enjoy matching up the different brands.
-        2. As a First Time Visitor, I want the visitor to feel confident in the knoledge of the brand logos.
+        2. As a First Time Visitor, I want the visitor to feel confident in the knowledge of the brand logos.
         3. As a First Time Visitor, I want the person to feel engaged and challenged to complete the flash cards.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I know exactly what it feels like to not be in the "know" of different luxury brands as a kid.
-This game allows the user to feel confident in their knoledge about the brands.
+        1. As a Returning Visitor, I know exactly what it feels like to not know the different luxury brands.
+This game allows the user to feel confident in their knowledge of the brands.
         2. As a Returning Visitor, I want the customers to be able to build photo memory knoledge to rember the brands when they see them.
-        3. As a Returning Visitor, I want them to like the different pictures and the ability to reset the challenge if they want to try again.
+        3. As a Returning Visitor, I want them to like the different pictures and have the ability to reset the challenge if they want to try again.

 -   ### User Stories
       1. Name- Josh